uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

     static_assert(oneapi::dpl::is_passed_directly_to_device_v<usr::pass_dir_it> == true);
     static_assert(oneapi::dpl::is_passed_directly_to_device_v<usr::no_pass_dir_it> == false);

-    //Example with base iterators as a hidden friend template <typename It1, typename It2>
+    // Example with base iterators and ADL overload as a hidden friend template <typename It1, typename It2>
     struct it_pair
     {